gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

 CCD is a web application that facilitates protein crystallography experiments.
 In this repository you can find the core of the application.

-You can visit the full site https://ccd.rhpc.nki.nl
+You can visit the complete site https://ccd.rhpc.nki.nl

 Basic web software used in this project:
 * Flask